voberle/adventofcode/2021/day12/README.md

 After having a look at other solutions, I realized there was no need to save all paths found, but I just needed to counted the number of paths.

-This divided the runtime by 3, to 10ms for both parts.
+This divided the runtime by 3, to 10 ms for both parts.

 ### Don't save current path